Pillar 4: Healthier lives for children and adults

 -

-- Monitoring visits and focused visits will evidence Liverpool’s improvement to be good, when there is the next full inspection
+- Ensure that monitoring visits and focused visits will evidence Liverpool’s improvement to be good, when there is the next full inspection

 - Strengthen our responsibility as Corporate Parents for looked-after children and care leavers through involving all parts of the city council in initiatives to improve outcomes